Sweet and spicy Korean chicken wings easily made in an air fryer.

 Mix the sauce ingredients together in a large bowl and then add in the cooked chicken wings.
 Stir them around until they are all coated.
 Remove the wings to a serving plate.

-If there is any sauce left you can store pour it into a small bowl for extra dipping sauce.
+If there is any sauce left you can pour it into a small bowl for extra dipping sauce.

 Keywords: air fryer chicken wings, Korean chicken wings, air fryer chicken, chicken wings, spicy chicken wings, air fryer spicy chicken wings